Darcyddx/Active-Vision/Documentation/Scrum/May/05_May.md

 ## What am I doing next?

 - integrate the swing classification model into the dev/keypoints-detection branch to keep the code always updated with the newest version

+### Xi Ding

+## What have I done?

+- design the poster

+## What am I doing next?

+- draft the delivery plan for the last client meeting